NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 The format should be as follows:
 `latitude`=61.85401 `longitude`=9.80856.

-Examples of `type` might include `place of publication`, `recording location`, `setting`, `place of printing`, `place of birth`, etc.
+Examples of `type` might include place of publication, recording location, setting, place of printing, place of birth, etc.
 The use of the type attribute should be meaningful for the data provider, reflect the metadata catalog or system, and follow a consistent and standardized format.

-Language code should be specified.
+Language code should be specified for the type.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 Explanation of *authority* information:
-- **Source:** The name of the authority file from which the value is taken, provided as a plain text string.
+- `source`: The name of the authority file from which the value is taken, provided as a plain text string.
-- **Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
+- `code`: A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
-- **URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.
+- `URI`: A persistent link (URI) that points directly to the authority record from which the value is derived.

 **Examples:**
 ```json